Skip to content

 Tools:

 PLEASE NOTE: All Cable Bullet recommendations and rail components are designed to comply with the International Residential Code (IRC).
-However, because building codes may vary it is the installer's responsibility to verify that the installed system, complies with all applicable state and local building codes.
+However, because building codes may vary it is the installer's responsibility to verify that the installed system complies with all applicable state and local building codes.
 For more information on Cable Bullet and building code standards, visit our terms page.

 1 | Set Tensioners